 - Provides a live tail

-- Easy to get back to original message
+- Easy to get back to the original message

 - Must close pop-up to leverage event trends and event types views